cosmos/cosmos-sdk/docs/gaia/gaiacli.md

   unsignedSendTx.json > signedSendTx.json
 ```

-You can validate the transaction's signagures by typing the following:
+You can validate the transaction's signatures by typing the following:

 ```bash
 gaiacli tx sign --validate-signatures signedSendTx.json